apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.diags.scrubs STRING NULL

-   Diagnostic log scrubbing is intended an extra security measure to prevent sensitive strings from leaking to diagnistic logs.
+   Diagnostic log scrubbing is intended an extra security measure to prevent sensitive strings from leaking to diagnostic logs.
 For example, if you wanted to scrub the regular expression ``string[a-z]`` from diagnostic logs and replace it with ``XXXXXX``, use as the config string ``string[a-z] -> XXXXXX``.
 Note that the spaces between the ``->`` are required.